thoughtworksarts/EmoPy/README.md

 cd EmoPy
 ```

-You will need to install Python 3.6.3 using Homebrew.
+We suggest installing Python using Homebrew.
 If you do not have Homebrew installed run this command to install:

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-Now you can install Python 3.6.3 using Homebrew.
+Now you can install Python using Homebrew.

 ```
 brew install python3